carpentries-incubator/intro-data-viz/episodes/01-importance-of-message.md

 - What is the purpose of a chart?
 - How does human perception influence how easily someone can read a chart?
+- How can we design charts to take advantage of human perception?

 ::::::::::::::::::::::::::::::::::::::::::::::::